 - Draw the candidate into role playing about a particular customer or partnership issue.

-A candidate’s interest in an opportunity goes beyond career development and an uptick in a compensation package.
+An executive candidate’s interest in an opportunity goes beyond career development and an uptick in a compensation package.
 Be prepared to ask the candidate to describe what nourishes his/her energy.
+Use your people-reading skills to look for congruency between the words and the body language.

 - In what kinds of environments do you do your best work?